 How users and domains are assigned to each other

-When you create a second website user, that new user is only able to view their own home directory and the files/folders within it.
+User 2 is only able to view their own home directory and the files/folders within it.
 They will not be able to access the website files under a different user.

 Changing the website user to which a domain is assigned